AM Simulation: a Guide to the Best Part Orientation and Support Configuration

 - Interpolate the voxel results onto the original CAD geometry

-We decided to focus on simulation speed and therefore the voxelization of the parts is fairly coarse.
-Our goal here is not to simulate the exact distortion of every configuration, but to determine which configuration qualitatively deforms the least.
+We decided to focus on simulation speed and, therefore, the voxelization of the parts is fairly coarse.
+Our goal here is not to simulate the exact distortion of every configuration but to determine which configuration qualitatively deforms the least.
 In only three minutes, we simulated the entire voxelized platform.

 Assessing the results

-The Magics Simulation Module was used to simulate and view the results.
-A function to selectively load the most relevant simulation data inside of Magics further enhanced the workflow to find the best-fit orientation.
+The Magics Simulation software was used to simulate and view the results.
+A function to selectively load the most relevant simulation data inside Magics further enhanced the workflow to find the best-fit orientation.
 The image below shows three different part-support configurations (transparent) and the simulated deformations of the CMF implants after removal from the support structure.
 As you can see, the part-support configuration with the least deformation is the configuration in the middle.
 This one does not contain any red or yellow zones.

 Searching for the least deformation